roman-milk/roman-milk.github.io/heaven-incest-TalkMan.md

  "I will," he said as he smiled and left the diner.

  John and I had a few more drinks and we talked about all sorts of things.
 Once in a while, after making sure no one was looking, he would squeeze my boobs or tweak one of my nipples, just for fun.
-Report_Story #2